tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

 except ZeroDivisionError:
     # Code to handle the exception
     print("Error: Division by zero")
-# Output: Error: Division by zero
+# OUTPUT: Error: Division by zero

 # Example 2: